International A series

 The International A series (or A-line) replaced the S series in April 1957.
 The name stood for "Anniversary", as 1957 marked the fiftieth (or Golden) anniversary of truck production by International Harvester.
 It was largely a rebodied version of the light and medium S-series truck, incorporating a wide cab and more integrated fenders.
+The trucks were assembled in Springfield, Ohio at the former Warder, Bushnell & Glessner Co. or Champion Works factory off Lagonda Ave.
 A modified version of this truck range was also built in Australia until 1979, where it was marketed both as an International and as a Dodge.

 Design

 The new lower design necessitated a slight hump in the cabin floor.
 The stylish new front end, deleted running boards, and panoramic windshield brought the design more up to date for the later half of the fifties on this, the first all-new design to appear since Ted Ornas was put in charge of design in 1953.
 The hood was now hinged in the rear, rather than being a lift-off unit.
 The parking lights were mounted above the headlights.
 As with the R- and S-series trucks, there was a Travelall station wagon version developed from the new range.
 There were A-100 to A-180 series models available, with Gross Vehicle Weight ratings ranging from 4200 to 33000 lb.
 A step-side bed remained standard, but a new flush-sided "Bonus Load" bed was an option for the first time.
 There was also a gold and white two-tone Golden Jubilee Custom Pickup package available, featuring some special equipment.